Domain Invariant Representation Learning with Domain Density Transformations: Introduction

 \section{Introduction}

 Domain generalization refers to the machine learning scenario where the model is trained on multiple source domains so that it is expected to generalize well to unseen target domains.
-The key difference between domain generalization~\cite{khosla2012undoing,muandet2013domain,ghifary2015domain} and domain adaptation~\cite{zhao2019learning,zhang2019bridging,combes2020domain,tanwani2020domain} is that, in domain generalization, the learner does not have access to (even a small amount of) data of the target domain, making the problem much more challenging.
+The key difference between domain generalization~\cite{khosla2012undoing,muandet2013domain,ghifary2015domain} and domain adaptation~\cite{zhao2019learning,zhang2019bridging,combes2020domain,tanwani2020domain} is that, in domain generalization, the learner does not have access to data of the target domain, making the problem much more challenging.
 One of the most common domain generalization approaches is to learn an invariant representation across domains, aiming at a good generalization performance on target domains.
-In the representation learning framework, the prediction $y=f(x)$, where $x$ is data and $y$ is a label, is obtained as a composition $y=h \circ g (x)$ of a deep representation network $z=g(x)$, where $z$ is a learned representation of data $x$, and a smaller classifier $y=h(z)$, predicting label $y$ given representation $z$, both of which are shared across domains.
+For instance, in the representation learning framework, the prediction function $y=f(x)$, where $x$ is data and $y$ is a label, is obtained as a composition $y=h \circ g (x)$ of a deep representation network $z=g(x)$, where $z$ is a learned representation of data $x$, and a smaller classifier $y=h(z)$, predicting label $y$ given representation $z$, both of which are shared across domains.
 With this framework, we can aim to learn an ``invariant'' representation $z$ across the source domains with the ``hope'' of a better generalization to the target domain.

-Current ``domain-invariance''-based methods in domain generalization focus on either the marginal distribution alignment \cite{muandet2013domain} or the conditional distribution alignment \cite{li2018domain,li2018deep}, which are still prone to distributional shifts if the conditional or marginal (respectively) data distribution is not stable.
+Most existing ``domain-invariance''-based methods in domain generalization focus on the marginal distribution alignment~\cite{muandet2013domain,ajakan2014domain,sun2016deep,shen2018wasserstein,li2018domainb}, which are still prone to distributional shifts when the conditional data distribution is not stable.
 In particular, the marginal alignment refers to making the representation distribution $p(z)$ to be the same across domains.
-This is essential since if $p(z)$ for the target domain is different from that of source domains, the classification network $h(z)$ would face out-of-distribution data because the representation $z$ it receives as input at test time would be different from the ones it was trained with in source domains.
-Conditional alignment refers to aligning $p(y|z)$, the conditional distribution of the label given the representation $p(y|z)$ to expect that the classification network (trained on the source domains) would give inaccurate predictions at test time.
-The formal definition of the two alignments is discussed in Section~\ref{sec:approach}.
+This is essential since if $p(z)$ for the target domain is different from that of source domains, the classification network $h(z)$ would face out-of-distribution data at test time.
+Conditional alignment refers to aligning the conditional distribution of the label given the representation $p(y|z)$ to expect that the classification network (trained on the source domains) would give accurate predictions at test time.
+The formal definitions of these two types of alignment are discussed in Section~\ref{sec:approach}.

 In Figure~\ref{ex} we illustrate an example where the representation $z$ satisfies the marginal alignment but not the conditional alignment.
 Specifically, $x$ is distributed uniformly on the circle with radius 2 (and centered at the origin) for domain 1 and distributed uniformly on the circle with radius 3 (centered at the origin) for domain 2.
 The representation $z$ defined by the mapping $z=g(x)=x/||x||_2$ will align the marginal distribution $p(z)$, i.e., $z$ is now distributed uniformly on the unit circle for both domains.
 However, the conditional distribution $p(y|z)$ is not aligned between the two domains ($y$ is represented by color), which means using this representation for classification is suboptimal, and in this extreme case would lead to 0\% accuracy in the target domain 2.
 This is an extreme case of misalignment but it does illustrate the importance of the conditional alignment.
 Therefore, we need to align both the marginal and the conditional distributions for a domain-invariant representation.